Autism Anger Issues: Coping With Anger And Treatment Options

 1. Build a sensory toolkit

 The sensory issues that accompany autism can lead to overwhelming experiences, which may be triggering.
 If bright lights, loud noises, or other stimuli are distressing, it may be helpful to create a sensory toolkit to help you manage.
-This might include noise-canceling headphones, earplugs, sunglasses, and other items that you can use to help you calm down and self-regulate when overstimulated.
+Sensory tools might include noise-canceling headphones, fidgets, weighted blankets, earplugs, sunglasses, and other items that you can use to help you calm down and self-regulate when overstimulated.
+This may also include visual supports, such as visuals schedules, to tap into a person's existing strengths.

 2. Create structured routines

-A structured routine can provide a sense of predictability and security, potentially reducing anxiety and mitigating upsetting situations.
+Those with autism tend to value consistent routines.
+A structured routine at school and at home can provide a sense of predictability and security, potentially reducing anxiety and mitigating upsetting situations.
 A consistent schedule may also ensure your needs are taken care of, which could prevent situations where fatigue, hunger, or physical discomfort may compromise emotional stability.

 3. Learn relaxation techniques